Horizon-LEAD/irtx-jsprit/README.md

 destinations.
 In case it is set to `pickup`, each destination will use one of the available vehicle types to pick up the delivery.
 Usually, this clearly leads to a much higher number of vehicles and movements (but allows, for instance, the representation of common logistics schemes for construction sites today).
+Finally, the value can be set to `none` indicating that no direct movements from the distribution center.
+This allows, for instance, to construct scenarios in which all operations are entirely moved to the a third-party consolidation center.

 The *consolidation type* is set to `none` by default.
 This means that the relations between the distribution center and the destinations are handled directly by the